Elevating the tenant experience with modern amenities and redesigned common areas while preserving the integrity of a historic 1920s building.

 The old Insurance Exchange building is an architectural masterpiece that merges the beauty of the past with today’s sophistication.
 LJC and Clayco collaborated to uphold the building’s excellence with a complete renovation and redesign of the entire lobby and circulation corridors, including elevator cabs.
 Additionally, the team redesigned the penthouse into an amenity-rich business center with conference rooms, a café, a game room, and a shared rooftop terrace.

-These renovations restore the glamor of the past with new contemporary clean and classic materials.
-Standing 22-stories tall and spanning an entire city block between Jackson and Van Buren, this building’s turn-of-the-century charm, combined with its modern infrastructure and amenities, establishes 175 W Jackson as one of the most attractive buildings in the south-west Loop.
+These renovations restore the glamor of the past with new contemporary clean, classic materials.
+Standing 22-stories tall and spanning an entire city block between Jackson and Van Buren, this building’s turn-of-the-century charm, combined with its modern infrastructure and amenities, establishes 175 W Jackson as one of the most attractive buildings in the southwest Loop.

-An exclusive rooftop amenity deck for office tenants offers flexible space to work, play, and relax with incredible city views.
+An exclusive rooftop amenity deck for office tenants offers flexible work, play, and relaxation space with incredible city views.

 LJC’s landscape team designed a 4,000 SF rooftop terrace on the 22nd floor.
 Adjacent to the penthouse amenity floor, the rooftop area allows tenants access to a striking outdoor rooftop experience with incredible views of Chicago and the nearby Willis Tower.
 Long and rectangular, the rooftop is adaptable for different tenant uses with ample café seating for outdoor lunches, informal gathering areas with sectional seating and rocking Adirondack chairs, large tables for work meetings, and high-top tables for evening events.